 By the end of this guide, you should have a good idea of whether LifeProof flooring is right for you!

-PS: if you want to jump straight to the “is LifeProof worth it” answer, scroll to the bottom of the article!
+PS: if you want to jump straight to the “is LifeProof worth it” answer and see how it compares to other brands, click here!

 LifeProof is Home Depot’s in-house brand of vinyl plank flooring (aka LVP)—one of the most robust and popular types of flooring on the market today.